CTMM-TraIT/Open-Clinica-Data-Uploader/README.md

 ## Releases
 The compiled and released versions of OCDU will be made available for downloads from the CTMM-TraIT Github repository from the master branch.
 It can be found at: [https://github.com/CTMM-TraIT/Open-Clinica-Data-Uploader](https://github.com/CTMM-TraIT/Open-Clinica-Data-Uploader).
 Each release will have a set of accompanying configuration-files and manuals.

+The table below contains an overview of the releases.
+1. Version 2.0.2_RC04
+	- Change of the token to indicate a repeating item in the column names of data files.
+Change to a hash-mark (#); was an underscore (_).
+Issue ID: TraIT1808 016.

 ## User administration
 Users can use OCDU with the same user-ID and password as the OpenClinica instance to which they want to upload data.
 To use ODCU, users must be authorized to use SOAP web-services in OpenClinica.
 Refer to the instructions in the [OpenClinica User Administration](https://docs.openclinica.com/3.1/administer-users#content-title-2979) manual on how to do this.